 International Organization Representatives: Submit Formal Request Letter endorsed by International Agency (eg. UN, World Bank, IMF).

 Third Country Government Representatives: Submit Formal Request Letter endorsed by Third Country Government’s Embassy or Consulate (other than Australia or the U.S).

 - Envelope: A prepaid self-addressed express/registered post envelope for the return of the issued visa in the passport.

 Dependents – Please refer to our reciprocity for information on acceptable civil documentation, including instructions on how to obtain them.
 DO NOT SEND ORIGINAL CERTIFICATES.
-Scanned copies will suffice.
+Copies will suffice.